Christopher Hall & Jonathan Leigh Pemberton Deliver Keynotes at Vertex Exchange Europe Conference

 Hall highlighted how Ford Motor Company has embarked on a major initiative to transform critical transaction systems globally, including tax.
 “At Ford our goal is to deliver world-class transaction tax compliance, increase efficiency, improve tax reporting and have consistent visibility into the company’s global tax data.
 Tax is now being recognized as a critical business issue in organizations worldwide.
 In working with Vertex, Ford is working toward a vision for transaction tax data management and consistent processes across systems, business units and geographies.”

 “Bringing tax into focus is about capitalizing on opportunities, using advanced tax technology and anticipating trends that will transform the industry and enable tax to meet these demands while providing greater strategic value to businesses,” added DeStefano.

 Since 1978, Vertex, Inc., has been a leading provider of tax technology and services, enabling companies of all sizes to realize the full strategic potential of the tax function by automating and integrating tax processes, while leveraging advanced and predictive analytics of tax data.
-Vertex provides cloud-based, on-premise, and hosted solutions that can be tailored to specific industries for every major line of tax, including income, sales and consumer use, value added and payroll.
-Headquartered in Pennsylvania, Vertex is a privately held company that employs over 850 professionals and serves companies across the globe
+Vertex provides cloud-based and on-premise solutions that can be tailored to specific industries for every major line of tax, including income, sales and consumer use, value added and payroll.
+Headquartered in Pennsylvania, and with offices worldwide, Vertex is a privately held company that employs over 900 professionals and serves companies across the globe.